Symphony No. 1 (Bernstein): English translation

+and we shall be turned; renew our days as of old.

 Premiere

 The work was premiered on January 28, 1944, at the Syria Mosque in Pittsburgh with the composer conducting the Pittsburgh Symphony Orchestra.
 The soloist was Jennie Tourel.
-It was premiered in New York City on March 29, 1944, at Carnegie Hall, again with Tourel as soloist.
+It was premiered in New York City at Carnegie Hall on March 29, 1944, again with Tourel as soloist.

 Recordings

-Bernstein first recorded the symphony in February 1945 with the Saint Louis Symphony Orchestra and soloist Nan Merriman for RCA Victor.
+Bernstein first recorded the symphony in February 1945 with the St. Louis Symphony Orchestra and soloist Nan Merriman for RCA Victor.
 He re-recorded it in stereo for CBS Records in 1962 with Tourel and the New York Philharmonic.
-A live concert with the Israel Philharmonic and soloist Christa Ludwig at the 1977 Berlin Festival was recorded and released as DVD.
-It also formed the basis for Bernstein's third recording, released in 1978 on Deutsche Grammophon.
+A live concert with the Israel Philharmonic Orchestra and soloist Christa Ludwig at the 1977 Berlin Festival was recorded and released as DVD.
+It was also released as LP/CD by Deutsche Grammophon.

 It went unrecorded by anyone else until after the composer's death.
-It has since taken up by several conductors, and recordings now include those by Leonard Slatkin (twice), James Judd, Marin Alsop, Gustavo Dudamel and Antonio Pappano.
+It has since been taken up by several conductors, and recordings now include those by Leonard Slatkin (twice), James Judd, Marin Alsop, Gustavo Dudamel and Antonio Pappano.
 The "Lamentation" movement has also been recorded as a standalone work.
 A transcription of the "Profanation" movement exists for wind band, completed by Frank Bencriscutto.
+As a doctoral student, Mike Lebrias transcribed the entire symphony for wind ensemble, premiering in October of 2023.